 If you absolutely must take a photo of your reflection in a mirror, make sure to CLEAN the mirror.
 Toothpaste spots all over your clothing and face is unattractive.
 Take the photo at a 90° angle into the mirror to avoid distorting the reflection.
 Distorted reflections can make you look … wide.
 This is especially common when holding the camera at a low angle and tilting it upwards.

 As the photo is likely taken in a bathroom or in a locker-room, try to hide that fact.
 Crop out any object looking like it belongs in a bathroom.
-You do not want to be associated with things belonging near a toilet.
+You don’t want to be associated with things belonging near a toilet.

 Stand up or sit straight.
 Avoid leaning backwards.
 Lower your shoulders.
 Relax.